KikiFajana/SOC-Honeynet-in-Azure/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, I deployed a mini honeynet in Microsoft Azure and integrated various log sources into a Log Analytics workspace.
+Microsoft Sentinel was configured to monitor these logs, trigger alerts, and generate incidents in response to detected threats.
+The environment was first observed in an intentionally insecure state to capture real-world attack data, and then hardened using security best practices.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+After applying security controls—including NSG restrictions, firewall configurations, and private endpoints—a significant drop in security events, alerts, and incidents was observed, clearly demonstrating the effectiveness of these measures.

+It’s important to note that in a production environment with regular user activity, some level of security events would be expected even after hardening.
+However, the stark contrast in threat volume between the unsecured and secured states highlights the value of proactive cloud security.